JemRosa/Jemmalarosa_T1A3/README.md

 4. Run the application:
 python main.py

+For Windows Users:
+Setup Script: Navigate to the extracted folder and double-click on setup_project.bat.
+This script creates a virtual environment and installs all necessary dependencies.

+For macOS/Linux Users:
+Setup Script: Open a terminal, navigate to the extracted folder, make the script executable with chmod +x setup_project.sh, and execute it by typing ./setup_project.sh.

+Starting the Application:
+Windows: Activate the virtual environment with myenv\Scripts\activate then start the application with python app.py. macOS/Linux: Activate the virtual environment with source myenv/bin/activate then start the application with python app.py.

+Dependencies:
+Python 3.x
+The application requires Python 3.x.
+It utilizes built-in Python modules,specifically 'random', hence no additional packages are necessary.
+Ensure Python 3.x is installed on your system.
+You can download it from the official Python website: <https://www.python.org/downloads/>

 Using Mindset Terminal Application
 Upon running the application, you will be presented with a main menu where you can choose various options to interact with the application's features.
 Simply follow the prompts to navigate through the menu and utilize the desired functionalities.
+More information reagarding application use is avaliable in -  <Jemmalarosa_T1A3/docs/help.md>

 ## Project Setup Scripts
 This project includes two scripts to automate the setup process:

 - **setup_application.bash** for Unix-based systems (macOS, Linux)